DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### What happens if a declaration gets stuck in a submitted state?

-If a declaration gets stuck in a `submitted` state in the API, it usually means the system has received the declaration, but it hasn’t yet been processed or moved into a paid or invalidated state.

 #### Possible reasons for a declaration staying in submitted

-Missing or incorrect data:

-* if the declaration has an issue (for example, invalid course identifier, unknown participant or participant not yet confirmed as eligible for funding), it may not be accepted for payment until the error is resolved

 Participant or programme mismatch: